aFuzzyBear/astro-ui/docs/XElement/induction/observations.md

 -------

-## Overview
+## Oberservations Pattern

 This section seeks to give you a very broad understanding to using the observations and their API.
-Each API is of a similar implementation however there are differences which we do explore in more detail in their respective api pages.
+Each Observation API is of a similar implementation and share a common design pattern however, there are differences which are explored in more detail in their respective `api/` pages.

-Firstly each Observation accepts a callback function, which is executed solely on the client.
+Each Observation accepts a callback function, which is executed solely on the client.
 These functions can be `asynchronous` letting you `await` promises within the function body to `import` or `fetch` data from external sources.

-Each observation is written out in the a similar fashion.
+Every observation is written out in the a similar fashion.

 ```jsx
 @Observation={(ObservableEvent, store, options={})=>{